Signup Workflow

 If your application's User Schema includes required fields, these fields will be displayed on the signup form for both Application-level and Tenant-level signups (with the exception of externalId).
 Depending on application and/or tenant and configurations, possible fields that can appear on the Signup form include:

-• Tenant Domain Name
+• Tenant Name (Application-level Signup only)

 • Email